 In a document dated from 1509, we can find the following castles in the Homonnai Drugeth family’s hands: Barkó castle, Jeszenő castle, Zemplén castle and palace, Nevicke castle, Ungvár castle, and palace.
 At that time, Nevicke was regarded as a more important fort than Ungvár castle.
 We know that Lord Drugeth György II was a quite violent person who was even besieging the castle of his own parents at Gerény.
 He chose to settle down in Nevicke with his wife, Dóczy Fruzsina.
 Their wedding took place in 1567 and they had two children, Mária and György.

 As György died early, it was his widow who took over the immense domains of the family.
 In defense of her children, she often collided with her neighbors, Zokoly Péter and Bánóczy Simon.
 They were harassing her but the widow stroke back and her troops destroyed one of the villages of Zokoly.
 The neighbors reported her and even the Diet was discussing the case.
 As the other Drugeth family members failed to support her, the Diet declared that she and her children must be treated as “common criminals”.
-Even though, her enemies were not able to hurt her so they began to spread gossip that her baby child had accidentally fallen out from the cradle and died.
+Even though her enemies were not able to hurt her, they began to spread gossip that her baby child had accidentally fallen out from the cradle and died.
 According to the hearsay, the widow replaced the child with a son of a local peasant.

 Lord Drugeth Bálint, the head of the family’s other line believed the story, and his troops besieged Nevicke castle.
 At first, they cut off the water supplies, then waited until the guards had nothing to eat.
 Lady Dóczy Fruzsina and her children were able to escape through a secret mountain path.
 Among great perils, they fled to Poland.
 Later, her children were given a pardon and they returned home but she stayed in Poland forever.
 We know, that her son, György owned Nevicke in 1602.
 He had an important role in defending the Catholic faith by supporting the Jesuits.
 It made Prince Rákóczi György II of Transylvania angry who had the castle destroyed in 1644, leaving it much as it stands today.

 The fort of Nevicke belongs to those castles built before 1312 that had an irregular elliptical foundation with an inner tower.
 The castle was defended by a deep moat from three sides while its western side faced a steep slope.
 We can observe several periods of construction.
 The outer walls were reinforced by four bastions, three oval and a triangular one.
-The gate of the castle was at the south-western hexagonal bastion, it was supplied with a draw-bridge.
+The gate of the castle was at the southwestern hexagonal bastion, it was supplied with a draw-bridge.
 From the hexagonal bastion, a walled corridor led into the inner castle’s fore-yard.
 There is another gate that leads to the south-eastern side.
 The earliest part of the castle is the so-called “old tower”.

-Here are a few pictures of Nevicke Castle:
+Here are more pictures of Nevicke castle: